-Treatment for swallowing difficulties is often tailored to the particular type or cause of your swallowing disorder.
+Treatment for dysphagia depends on the type or cause of your swallowing disorder.

 For oropharyngeal dysphagia, your doctor may refer you to a speech or swallowing therapist, and therapy may include: